-In the modern Pellet Gun world there are so many products to choose from that the prospect of picking the best pellet gun on the market can seem like a daunting task.
-As a long time user and fan of these special machines, I’ve created this site to serve as a resource to help with your decision making.
+In the modern Pellet Gun world, there are so many products to choose from that the prospect of picking the best pellet gun for your money can seem like a daunting task.
+After countless hours of research and work, this site was created for the sole intention of helping you with that decision making process.
 Here at BestPelletGunGuide.com you will find information on the most efficient models out there, taking into account price, efficiency, and reliability.
 Whether you’re a beginner to the Pellet Gun world or an experienced enthusiast, I hope you find this site useful and informative.

 As a way to organize information, I’ve created an interactive chart to rank and compare the best models available, which is definitely worth checking out.
-After much personal research and comparison, I’ve also included descriptions of what I believe to be the 5 best Pellet Guns available to purchase below.
-Wittling down the last 5 was tough, and the list may change over time.
-For now however, these big 5 pellet guns have been 3rd party tested, are full of value, and will likely last a lifetime.
+After much personal research and comparison, I’ve also included descriptions of what I believe to be the 6 best Pellet Guns available to purchase below.
+Wittling down the last 6 was tough, and the list may change over time.
+For now however, these 6 pellet guns have been 3rd party tested, are full of value, and will likely last a lifetime.
 Enjoy!

 RWS is a German company, and is known for their attention to detail and precision craftsmanship.
 The model 34 is no exception, and serves as a frequent (and my personal) favorite in the pellet gun world.
 With a hardwood and perfectly balanced Monte Carlo stock, adjustable sight and trigger, this piece is easy to use and fits extremely comfortably.
 The 33 pound weight also means cocking the gun won’t be too difficult like other spring piston models.
-The 2 stage adjustable trigger adds even further to this model’s ease of use.
-Whether you’re hunting squirrels or blasting targets the model 34 is my top recommendation, and the best selling pellet gun the company makes.
+Whether you’re hunting squirrels or blasting targets the model 34 is one of my top recommendations, and the best selling pellet gun the company makes.
 RWS provides a lifetime warranty, though I doubt you’ll need it.

 - power source: spring